Adam-Mathew-Duke/Python-Introduction/Readme.md

 ## Python Introduction

 ### Course items
-Coding exercises from the Python course.
+Coding exercises from the introduction to Python course.

 ### App items
-My own Python programs using concepts learnt in the Python course.
+My own Python programs using concepts learnt in the introduction to Python course.